 Under no circumstances can the tenant be held responsible for Pensacola Housing's portion of rent that is abated for HQS noncompliance.
-An owner's attempt to collect abated HAP from the tenant, or to start eviction proceedings based on non-payment of the HAP, will be considered a violation of the HAP contract and of the Federal False Claims Act.
+An owner's attempt to collect abated HAP from the tenant, or to start eviction proceedings based on non-payment of the HAP, will be considered a retaliatory action and a violation of the HAP contract and of the Federal False Claims Act.